gguillotte/mdsrd5/mdsrd5.md

 *Wondrous item, uncommon*

-While wearing this helm, you can use an action to cast the comprehend languages spell from it at will.
+While wearing this helm, you can use an action to cast the [*comprehend languages*](#comprehend-languages) spell from it at will.

 ### Helm of Telepathy

 *Wondrous item, uncommon (requires attunement)*

-While wearing this helm, you can use an action to cast the detect thoughts spell (save DC 13) from it.
+While wearing this helm, you can use an action to cast the [*detect thoughts*](#detect-thoughts) spell (save DC 13) from it.
 As long as you maintain concentration on the spell, you can use a bonus action to send a telepathic message to a creature you are focused on.
 It can reply—using a bonus action to do so—while your focus on it continues.

-While focusing on a creature with detect thoughts, you can use an action to cast the suggestion spell (save DC 13) from the helm on that creature.
-Once used, the suggestion property can't be used again until the next dawn.
+While focusing on a creature with [*detect thoughts*](#detect-thoughts), you can use an action to cast the [*suggestion*](#suggestion) spell (save DC 13) from the helm on that creature.
+Once used, the [*suggestion*](#suggestion) property can't be used again until the next dawn.

 ### Helm of Teleportation

 *Wondrous item, rare (requires attunement)*

 This helm has 3 charges.
-While wearing it, you can use an action and expend 1 charge to cast the teleport spell from it.
+While wearing it, you can use an action and expend 1 charge to cast the [*teleport*](#teleport) spell from it.
 The helm regains 1d3 expended charges daily at dawn.

 ### Holy Avenger